nablang/nablang/doc/nabla/basic-syntax.md

+This article introduces Nabla's basic syntax.

 # Literals

+We first start with literals -- values that are known before compile time.
+You know the type when you see the literal.

-## integer numbers
+## Integer numbers

+Examples:

+    0
+    105
+    -2

+There's no limit of how large an integer you can write:

+    999888777666555444333222111

-underlines in between digits will be dropped.
+Underlines in between digits will be dropped:

     1_234_567

+Binary integers are prefixed with `0b`:

+    0b1011000

+Hex integers are prefixed with `0x`:

+    0x3f2A

-oct numbers have a `0o` prefix, so that number parsing won't make mistakes on numbers that start with `0`
+Oct numbers have a `0o` prefix, so that number parsing won't make mistakes on numbers that start with `0`:

     0o123

-## float numbers
+## Floating numbers

+Examples:

+    1.1
+    5.0
+    1e10
+    0.2E-3

-hex numbers with scientific notions
+Hex numbers with scientific notions (use `p` instead of `e`)

-    0xFFp3 == (0xFF * 2 ** 3).to_f
+    0xFFp3 # == (0xFF * 2 ** 3).to_f

-## (literal) suffix flags
+## Rational and complex numbers

-rational suffix
+The rational suffix is `r`

     3/4r

-imaginary suffix
+The imaginary suffix is `i`

     2i

 [design NOTE]: since we don't have `/.../` regexp, there is no regexp suffix flags (o x u i g m etc), just use `(?i)` and `(?m)`

-## strings
+## Strings

-single quoted, the only escapes are `'` and `\`
+Strings can be single quoted, the only escapes are `'` and `\`:

     'a\'string\\'

-double quoted, can contain escapes, hex, unicode
+Or double quoted, can contain escapes, hex, unicode:

     "a\n\x33\u{2345}"

-and strings can take multiple lines
+And strings can take multiple lines

     '
     oh
     yes
     '

-the spaces are significant
+The spaces are significant.
+See custom-syntax.md for more ways to define string literals.

-## ranges
+## Ranges

     a .. b  # b inclusive
     a ... b # b exclusive

-since `..` and `...` possess very high precedence (only lower than `.`), adding paren around it is very common pattern (see below for operator precedence)
+NOTE: since `..` and `...` possess very high precedence (only lower than `.`), adding paren around it is very common pattern (see below for operator precedence)

     a.b (...) c + 1

-## other direct literals
+## Other direct literals

+Boolean values:

+    true
+    false

+`nil` value:

-    true false nil
+    nil

+`nil` also denotes the empty list.

+# Other basic syntax elements

-## constants and variables
+## Constants and variables

-names starting with upper case is constant, they can not be re-assigned
+Names starting with upper case is constant, they can not be re-assigned:

     A = 3
     A = 4  # error
     A = 3  # OK, no conflict and no effect (this design makes `load` a bit easier)

-names starting with lower case is variable, they can be re-assigned
+Names starting with lower case is variable, they can be re-assigned:

     a = 3
     a = 4 # not shadow naming